MedicalGenomicsLab/Vigelint/README.md

 ---

+#PADA-WAN
-<h2>PanelApp Downloader, Analyser - Web Application Navigator Version 2 (PADA-WAN) </h2>
+PanelApp Downloader, Analyser - Web Application Navigator Version 2 (PADA-WAN)

-*** PADAWAN is a series of custom python scripts designed to download the information from either PanelApp or PanelApp Australia and characterise how each panel has evolved over a period of time.
-This pipeline was developed for Evolution of virtual gene panels over time and implications for genomic data re-analysis (Robertson et al., 2023)***
+PADAWAN is a series of custom python scripts designed to download the information from either PanelApp or PanelApp Australia and characterise how each panel has evolved over a period of time.
+This pipeline was developed for Evolution of virtual gene panels over time and implications for genomic data re-analysis (Robertson et al., 2023)

 - [System requirements](#system-requirements)
   - [Python dependencies](#python-dependencies)